e-ReColNat/blur/README.md

 with 	API_KEY 	: your private API_KEY (note that it is tied to your IP by host)
 	IMG_URL		: an accessible image url
-	CONFIDENCE 	: the confidence threshold (def to 65, mean that detection are drawn over 65% confidence only) DEBUG		: debug flag (to be defined)
+	CONFIDENCE 	: the confidence threshold (def to 65, mean that detection are drawn over 65% confidence only) DEBUG		: debug flag (0 or 1) save and return original image and detected image

 returns : {	"message":"OK",
 		"result_data":"your_image_name_listbox.txt",